Krrrl/thesis2020/README.md

 This should cause both the lever and manipulator to move, settling at their respective reset positions.

 #### Et voila!
 You may now begin training of other algorithms, by using the classic gym recepie of env = gym.make('ManipulatorLeverEnv-v0', ..)!
+Please see the manipulator_training/README.md for more detail on how to utilize the framwork.

 ## Contact
 Reach out if you have trouble using this, I'm happy to help!